 The auto declarations page will show the different types of coverages you chose to purchase for that specific policy.
 It will also have how much coverage you have for each one, and your limits of liability.
 The page will show these limits per person as well as per accident.
 These figures represent your insurance company’s liability to you.
 So, if the cost of an accident exceeds these limits, you’re responsible for the rest out of pocket.

 If you have more than one car on your policy, your declarations page will itemize the coverages for each vehicle.
 That way, you can quickly reference the coverage information for a specific vehicle when you need it.
 The types of coverages you’ll find include:

 Personal injury protection (PIP)

-Again, keep in mind that the information you see here is a summary.
-You won’t see the finer details of your auto insurance policy.
+Again, keep in mind that what you see here is a summary of the most important information.
+You won’t see the finer details of your coverage.
 Instead, you’ll find any exceptions and other specifics within the policy’s separate sections.